 Blackness Castle and Sterling Castle

 After landing in Edinburgh, we found our way to the rental car agency to snag up our car.
-Trust me, you definitely will want a car if you are planning on touring Scotland.
-Although there is a good rail system, having the freedom of your own car is definitely worth it.
+Trust me, you definitely will want a car if you are planning on touring Scotland as it is one of the most scenic road trips in Europe.

 Although we landed in Edinburgh, we decided to actually tour Edinburgh at the end of our trip.
 That way we could turn in our rental car and explore Edinburgh on foot.
 We have a separate itinerary for our 2 days in Edinburgh that you may want to check out.

-I will say that this was my first time to drive in Europe, so the thought of driving on the left side of the road was a little intimidating.
+I will say that this was my first time driving in Europe, so the thought of driving on the left side of the road was a little intimidating.
 Every time the GPS would say “at the next roundabout” I cringed!
 Although after a couple of days, I had the hang of it.